-- A blockage or defect in the urinary system that is present at birth
+- Defect in the urinary system that is present at birth

-- Scarring of the ureters, which are the tubes that connect the kidneys to the bladder
+- Scarring of the ureters, the tubes that carry urine from the kidneys to the bladder

 - Enlarged uterus during pregnancy